Concordium/concordium.github.io/source/mainnet/net/concepts/id-accounts.rst

 For information about accounts, see :ref:`Accounts<managing_accounts>`.

-Any time you create a new account, you should make a :ref:`backup<backup>`.
+Any time you create a new account in |mw-gen1|, you should make a :ref:`backup<backup>`.
 Backups protect your account keys, ensuring that you do not lose access to your CCDs.

 .. _revoke-anomity: